 What to do in Clyde

-Pop into Touch Yarns for wool (and gifts) and you’ll be lucky if you get out of there without purchasing!
+If you’re into knitting, pop into Touch Yarns for wool (and gifts) and you’ll be lucky if you get out of there without purchasing!
 The very convincing Eve managed to get me to put down my Spotlight-bought acrylic wool that I was labouring over knitting a poncho, for her possum and merino wool and a much easier poncho pattern.
-The former is now back into a ball waiting to be knitted into a blanket with big needles.
-Next winter’s project I feel.

 We wandered down the street a bit further and bumped into a couple from Tekapo who had driven through for the day.
-Turns out I had stayed at one of the properties they manage over there under Tekapo Holiday Homes.
+Turns out I had stayed at one of the properties they manage over there under Tekapo Holiday Homes, so we nattered away.
 (Have a look here if you plan a road trip and want somewhere gorgeous to stay in Tekapo)

 We made a reservation to come back for dinner and continued our wanderings.